jgm/djot/doc/syntax.md

 To attach attributes to a block-level element, put the attributes on the line immediately before the block.
-Block attributes have the same syntax as inline attributes, but they must fit on one line.
+Block attributes have the same syntax as inline attributes, but if they don't fit on one line, subsequent lines must be indented.
 Repeated attribute specifiers can be used, and the attributes will accumulate.

     {#water}
     {.important .large}